lingualdev/lingualdev.github.io/content/blog/automating-your-react-internationalization/index.md

 ## Summary

-In this introduction into the topic of **automating your internalization codebase** we covered how to replace hard coded strings with translation functions.
+In this introduction into the topic of **automating your internationalization codebase** we covered how to replace hard coded strings with translation functions.
 We used ts-morph to parse, navigate and manipulate the AST and the examples should provide a general idea on how to start with i18n transformations.
 We recommend to try out the [Github example repository](https://github.com/lingualdev/react-i18n-transformations) and see the implementation details.

 Based on these basic implementations, you can create a CLI command that accepts the path - which can be a single file, folder or a glob pattern - and then apply these changes for the given path.